History of Turks and Caicos Islands in Timeline

 In 1973, when the Bahamas gained independence, the Turks and Caicos Islands received their own governor and have remained an autonomous territory since.

-In 1974, Max Saltsman proposed that Canada form an association with the Turks and Caicos Islands; however, it was never submitted to a vote.
+In 1974, Canadian MP Max Saltsman proposed that Canada form an association with the Turks and Caicos Islands via bill C-249, "An Act Respecting a Proposed Association Between Canada and the Caribbean Turks and Caicos Islands", though it was never voted on.

-Since August 1976, the Turks and Caicos Islands have had their own government headed by a chief minister, the first of whom was J. A. G. S. McCartney.
+Since August 1976, the Turks and Caicos Islands have had their own government headed by a chief minister, with J. A. G. S. McCartney as the first.

 1980: Anti-Independence Party Elected